kilroy-code/distributed-security/docs/nutshell.md

 Thus any member can decrypt their cloud-encrypted key, and can _re-encrypt_ for each of the specified member tags.
 This allows a member to [add or remove devices or recovery passphrases](../README.md#creating-tags-and-changing-membership) -- without the cloud host or anyone else being able to see the unencrypted key.

-An app can make the recovery passphrase acceptance be dependent on harware such as a fingerprint or facial recognition or an authenticator, but there's no inherent dependency on key fobs or built-in trusted hardware.
+An app can make the recovery passphrase acceptance be dependent on a fingerprint or facial recognition or an authenticator, but there's no inherent dependency on key fobs or built-in trusted hardware.

 ## Private Data for Self-Managed Groups

 5. Instead of trusting a server to keep data private, data is [encrypted at the client for a given tag](../README.md#basic-encryption), stored encrypted in the cloud, and decrypted only by the owner of the designated tag.
 Neither the cloud operator nor anyone who breaks in can read the data.
 (Additionally, there is no need for login or any access control lists to check for read permissions, which means that a Content Distribution Network does not need any knowledge of users or permissions, even for private data.)

-6. A "team" tag can be created whose members are other indviduals or even other teams.
+6. A "team" tag can be created whose members are other individuals or even other teams.
 (A team tag is no different from an individual tag.
 We're just using the term "team" to emphasize that the members are other cloud-stored tags rather than device-bound or passphrase-driven members.)

 When content is encrypted for a team, the membership of the team can be changed by the members themselves.
 There is no need to re-encrypt the content because the team-tag's encrypting key-pair itself has not changed.